 This blew other professional development sessions out the water.”

 Pauline Sinclair, Director, University of Guelph, Office of Graduate and Post-Doctoral Studies

 The practice of applying improv techniques within the university classroom is not exclusive to the University of Guelph.
-Many top US Business School (Duke, UCLA, MIT) have improv training components.
+Many top US Business Schools (Duke, UCLA, MIT) have improv training components.
 Mary Crossan of Western’s Ivey Business School is also a prominent researcher in the field and Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.

 Professor Pro Tip: Research shows that having improv in your class could lead to better class evaluations too.